lindgr3n/heroes-of-vue/docs/tutorial/README.md

 })
 ```

-## Two-way data binding
+## Chapter three - Bindings

 Just showing the data is a good start.
 But to show some data we also need a way to add and edit the data.
 First thing that comes in mind is to place a input box and add a event listener on change and save the value for each value entered.
 This would work just fine.
 But Vue have a ace up its sleeve.
 [Two-way data binding!](https://vuejs.org/v2/guide/forms.html)

-### Edit our hero
+### Two-way data binding

 What is two-way data binding?
-Its a way to "connect" a value with a input form.
-Here we use Vues v-model.
+It's a way to "connect" a value with e.g a input form.
+Here we make use of Vues v-model.
-So lets introduce it in [part4](https://heroes-of-vue.netlify.com/part4.html) to give the ability to update our heroes name!

 Lets add a input and hook on v-model